ashwin-ned/product-matching/README.md

     *   CLIP generates a 512-dimensional embedding vector representing the input.
 2.  **Vector Search**:
     *   The generated embedding is used to query the Pinecone vector database.
-    *   Pinecone returns the top-5 nearest embeddings from the indexed product catalog.
+    *   Pinecone returns the nearest embeddings from the indexed product catalog using cosine similarity.
 3.  **Metadata Lookup**:
-    *   For each of the top-5 matches, corresponding product details (name, price, category, etc.) are retrieved from MongoDB.
+    *   For each of the top matches, corresponding product details (name, price, category, etc.) are retrieved from MongoDB.

 ---